 Visit the windmill on the Spaarne River

 Enjoy a guided tour of the Molen de Adriann on your visit to Haarlem.
-The mill can be seen in use on Saturdays if weather permits, and is open Monday, Wednesday, Friday, Saturday, and Sunday for tours.
+The mill can be seen in use on Saturdays if weather permits, and is open every day for tours.
 The town is small, and while there is parking available, walking the streets of the town is pleasant—Haarlem is only a 15-minute train ride from Amsterdam.
 A canal tour of the town will show you the various sites from the water.
 A gentle stroll to the mill is no problem at all.